 In first relapse among patients who are not refractory to lenalidomide, use a combination of daratumumab, lenalidomide, and low-dose dexamethasone or carfilzomib, lenalidomide, and dexamethasone.

 If patients are deemed too frail for these regimens, then ixazomib or elotuzumab could be used in place of daratumumab or carfilzomib (IRD and ERD, respectively).

 For those who are refractory to lenalidomide but not frail, try a combination of daratumumab, bortezomib, dexamethasone or bortezomib, cyclophosphamide, and dexamethasone.

-For frail patients, pembrolizumab and dexamethasone, with or without ixazomib, is another option.
+For frail patients, pomalidomide and dexamethasone, with or without ixazomib, is another option.

 Recent approvals of monoclonal antibodies, including elotuzumab and daratumumab, have broadened the treatment landscape for all patients with myeloma.
 The toxicities associated with these agents tend to occur early in treatment.
 In pivotal trials, infusion reactions were the most common treatment-related AEs, and although these events occasionally can be challenging to treat, the safety profile of these drugs appears to be tolerable after the initial exposure.7,8